Behavior Trees and State Machines in Robotics Applications: Methodology

 \looseness=-1 \bchg{To identify behavior-tree DSLs, we searched on GitHub for projects with behavior trees in robotics using different search terms, including ``behavior tree robotics'' and ``behavior tree robot.''
 The search returned projects using different behavior-tree DSLs.
 We identified the imported DSLs in the projects.
 We focused on DSLs in Python and C++, the most used programming languages in robotics.
 We also looked at the behavior-tree literature in robotics to identify DSLs.}

-A similar search for state-machine DSLs yielded hundreds of results on GitHub.
-Therefore, we decided to use the { ROS\footnote{\url{http://wiki.ros.org/}} wiki platform} for finding state-machine \chg{DSLs}.
-This platform is commonly used by developers to publish their open-source languages and tools for developing robotic applications.
-By searching the ROS wiki platform instead of searching GitHub or Google, we ensured that the identified languages support ROS, so we excluded non-robotic projects in later steps.
+\looseness=-1 A similar search for state-machine DSLs yielded hundreds of results on GitHub.
+Therefore, we decided to use the ROS wiki (\textsf{\href{http://wiki.ros.org/}{wiki.ros.org}}) to find state-machine \chg{DSLs}.
+The wiki is commonly used by developers to publish their open-source languages and tools for developing robotics applications.
+By searching it instead of GitHub or Google, we ensured that the identified languages support ROS, so we excluded non-robotics projects in later steps.

-To ensure the relevance of the identified \chg{DSLs (offered as libraries)} for real-world robotic applications for both \bts and \sms, we focused on maintained libraries and for that we applied the following \emph{exclusion criteria}: (1) lack of documentation, (2) out-dated libraries not maintained anymore (last commit older than 2019), (3) no ROS support (this was checked specifically for the identified \bt \chg{DSLs} since we collected them through GitHub) and (4) no mined projects.
+To ensure the relevance of the identified \chg{DSLs (offered as libraries)} for real-world robotics applications for both \bts and \sms, we focused on maintained libraries and for that we applied the following \emph{exclusion criteria}: (1) lack of documentation, (2) out-dated libraries not maintained anymore (last commit older than 2019), (3) no ROS support (this was checked specifically for the identified \bt \chg{DSLs} since we collected them through GitHub) and (4) no mined projects.

-Thereafter, to understand the key characteristics and modeling concepts offered by the included \chg{DSLs}, we identified their main language construct and studied the relation between them.
-For our comparison, we collected \bt concepts by an exploratory literature search\,\cite{millington2009artificial,colledanchise2018behavior,colledanchise2017behavior} and snowballing.
+Thereafter, to understand the key characteristics and modeling concepts offered by the included \chg{DSLs}, we identified their main language constructs and studied the relation between them.
+For our comparison, we collected behavior-tree concepts by an exploratory literature search\,\cite{millington2009artificial,colledanchise2018behavior,colledanchise2017behavior} and snowballing.
 For the identified \chg{libraries}, we inspected their documentation\,\cite{pytreedoc,btscppdoc} and wrote scripts \chg{that execute small tests} to understand better their semantics.
-A similar approach was followed to collect \sm concepts from the literature\,\cite{bohren2010smach, schillinger2016flexbe, schillinger2015approach, kohlbrecher2016comprehensive } and the documentation of the identified libraries\,\cite{smachdoc,flexbedoc}.
+A similar approach was followed to collect state-machine concepts from the literature\,\cite{bohren2010smach, schillinger2016flexbe, schillinger2015approach, kohlbrecher2016comprehensive} and the documentation of the identified libraries\,\cite{smachdoc,flexbedoc}.
 In this process, we focused on behavior-tree concepts and whether \sms offer direct support for similar concepts or they need to be expressed indirectly.
 Our analysis was iterative, to ensure a proper reflection of the concepts in the different \chg{DSLs}. \chg{We scoped the comparison to concepts offered by the included DSLs that met our criteria}.